notkarenyi/accessibility-demo/README.md

 English language learners, people with reading or language disabilities, and others are affected by unclear or complicated language.
 The standard for general-audience websites is to use language at an 8th-grade reading level.
 Avoid the passive voice and avoid convoluted sentence structure.
 Think about what words or phrases can be replaced with simpler ones.

-Correct spelling and grammar help make sure that everyone is on the same page and facilitates easy reading.
+Use correct spelling and grammar for more efficient communication.

 ## Conclusion